Serpent Mound: Preservation

-Ancient Monuments of the Mississippi Valley fascinated many across the country, including Frederic Ward Putnam of the Peabody Museum of Archaeology and Ethnology at Harvard University.
-Putnam spent much of his career lecturing and publishing on the Ohio mounds, specifically the Serpent Mound.
-When he visited the Midwest in 1885, he found that plowing and development were destroying many of the mounds, removing significant history of these cultures and their burial sites.
-In 1886, with help from a group of wealthy women in Boston, such as the patroness of The Glass Flowers, Mary Lee Ware, Putnam raised funds to purchase 60 acres (240,000 m^{2}) at the site of The Serpent Mound in hopes to ensure its preservation.
-Along with The Serpent Mound, the purchase also contained three conical mounds, a village site, and a burial place.
-The Serpent Mound is now listed as a "Great Wonder of the Ancient World" by National Geographic Magazine.
+Frederic Ward Putnam of the Peabody Museum of Archaeology and Ethnology at Harvard University spent much of his career lecturing and publishing on the Ohio mounds, specifically the Serpent Mound.
+When he visited the Midwest in 1885, he found that plowing and development were destroying many of the mounds.
+In 1886, with help from a group of wealthy women in Boston headed by Alice C. Fletcher, Putnam raised funds to purchase 60 acre at the site of the Serpent Mound in hopes to ensure its preservation.
+Along with the Serpent Mound, the purchase also contained three conical mounds, a village site, and a burial place.

-The mound was originally purchased on behalf of the Trustees of the Peabody Museum.
 In 1900, the land and its ownership were granted to the Ohio State Archaeological and Historical Society (a predecessor of the present Ohio History Connection).
-The Ohio Historical Society designated the Arc of Appalachia Preserves system, a project of Highlands Sanctuary, Inc., as the managing agency of Serpent Mound from 2010 until March 2021.
-In March 2021, The Ohio History Connection took back active management of the site.
-Following an instance of vandalism in 2015, more security cameras and protective gates were added to ensure the protection of the site and surrounding area.
+The Ohio Historical Society designated the Arc of Appalachia Preserves system, a project of Highlands Sanctuary, Inc., as the managing agency of Serpent Mound from 2009 until 2021.
+The site is now managed by the Ohio History Connection.

+In 2012, a group that identified themselves as "light warriors" vandalized the Serpent Mound by running and jumping on its surface, as well as burying quartz in and around the mound to "reactivate" it.
+Following another instance of vandalism in 2015, when a local drove his truck over one of the Adena burial mounds, more security cameras were installed at the site.
+Logan County, Ohio, Prosecutor Ken Armstrong considered assigning the 2015 vandal a research paper on the site's history as punishment.